adobebc/web-apps-sdk/APIs/web-app-items/create-web-app-item.md

 	* `190001` - The web app could not be found (the webAppName param from the URL does not match)
 * `400` - bad request; sub-error codes:
 	* `200000` - An unspecified error has occured
-	* `200002` - The urlSuffix is invalid
+	* `200002` - The slug is invalid
-	* `200003` - Using this urlSuffix will make the entire frontend URL larger than the maximum allowed length
+	* `200003` - Using this slug will make the entire frontend URL larger than the maximum allowed length
-	* `200004` - The urlSuffix is already used
+	* `200004` - The slug is already used
 	* `200005` - The name provided is invalid (empty or null)
 	* `200006` - A custom field failed validation
 	* `200008` - There is a problem with the address.
 The related webapp has "location